Project Description

 Presentations

 Funabashi M, Pohlman KA, Gorrell LM, Salsbury SA, Bergna A, Heneghan NR.
-(2021 September).
-Expert consensus on a standardized definition and severity classification for adverse events associated with spinal and peripheral joint manipulation and mobilization: protocol for an international e-Delphi study [poster].
-2021 ChiroSuisse Conference.
+Expert consensus on a standardized definition and severity classification for adverse events associated with spinal and peripheral joint manipulation and mobilization: Protocol for an international e-Delphi study.
+ChiroSuisse Conference, September 9-11, 2021, virtual.

-Pohlman K, Salsbury S, Funabashi M, Holmes M, Mior S. (2019 March).
-Patient safety attitudes in chiropractic teaching clinics: a mixed-methods analysis of students, faculty, and staff [platform].
-World Federation of Chiropractic Biennial Congress – European Chiropractors’ Union Convention, Berlin, Germany.
+Pohlman K, Salsbury S, Funabashi M, Holmes M, Mior S. Patient safety attitudes in chiropractic teach clinics: A mixed-methods analysis of students, faculty and staff.
+WFC – European Chiropractors’ Union Convention, March 20-23, 2019, Berlin, Germany.

-Pohlman K, Salsbury S, O’Bierne M, Gelinas LS, Mior S. (2018, March).
-Advancing Patient Safety Research Through Collaborations [invited panel, plenary session].
-Association of Chiropractic Colleges Research Agenda Conference, Dallas, TX.
+Pohlman K, Salsbury S, O’Bierne M, Gelinas LS, Mior S. Advancing patient safety research through collaborations.
+Association of Chiropractic Colleges Research Agenda Conference, March 8-10, 2018, Dallas, TX.

-Salsbury S, Boesch R, Carter S, Snow G, Corber L, Funabashi M, Pohlman K. (2018, March).
-Patient safety culture attitudes of faculty clinicians in chiropractic academic health clinics: a cross-sectional survey [platform].
-Association of Chiropractic Colleges Research Agenda Conference, Dallas, TX.
-Journal of Chiropractic Education, 32(1), 64. http://www.journalchiroed.com/doi/pdf/10.7899/JCE-17-28
+Salsbury S, Boesch R, Carter S, Snow G, Corber L, Funabashi M, Pohlman K. Patient safety culture attitudes of faculty clinicians in chiropractic academic health clinics: A cross-sectional survey.
+Association of Chiropractic Colleges Research Agenda Conference, March 8-10, 2018, Dallas, TX.

 Publications